(Updated March 2019)

-It’s true that we all see colors differently, but it’s rare to find someone who can’t see white.
+We all see color differently, but it’s rare to find someone who can’t see white.
 That’s because white, like sunlight, is composed of all the colors of the visible spectrum.
-In the garden, white plants reflect light, instantly brightening the look of shady spots.
-And the all-white garden is a symphony of light, where distinct parts of flowers and foliage join together in a timed succession of harmonious arrangements.
+In the garden, white plants reflect light, instantly brightening a shady spot.
+And an all-white garden is a symphony of light, where flowers and foliage join together in a succession of harmonious arrangements.

-How does it do this?
-By playing up contrasts between dark and light, repeating lines and forms and demonstrating a strong interplay between foreground and background.
-These are the same elements that make the white garden interesting.
+But how do photographers do this?
+Firstly, by playing up contrasts between dark and light.
+Secondly, by creating pattern and repetition.
+Lastly, by establishing an interplay between foreground and background that creates a sense of rhythm and movement.
+These are the same details that make a white garden interesting.

-To show white-blooming plants off to their best advantage, it helps to place them against a dark backdrop.
-Consider positioning your white garden in front of a dark green hedge formed of dense shrubs like boxwood, holly or yew or plant your garden in front of a deep red brick wall.
-Dark-toned doors, black gates, and houses painted in dark brown, green or gray all make stunning backdrops for white flowers.
+White-flowering plants really ‘pop’ against a dark background.
+And positioning your white garden in front of a hedge only heightens the effect.
+Dense green shrubs like boxwood, holly or yew all provide great backdrops.
+Similarly, dark-toned doors, black gates, and houses painted in dark brown, green or gray can serve as strong frameworks.

 Tall spires of white delphiniums

-Within the flower world, there are many species that resemble each other.
-To help unify an all-white garden, I often repeat forms by selecting plants that have flowers that look similar but are not necessarily of the same species.
+Within the plant world, there are many species that resemble each other.
+I often repeat forms by selecting plants that have flowers that are similar.

-For instance, peonies look a lot like roses and have a similar shape to the blooms of Hydrangea macrophylla ‘Annabelle’.
-Tiny Boltonia asteroides, looks like a miniature form of Leucanthemum.
-Within the iris family, the tall, elegant flowers of the big bearded irises echo the shape of the smaller-sized Japanese irises, setting up a dramatic contrast.
+For instance, peonies mirror roses while also exhibiting a similar shape to the blooms of Annabelle hydrangea.
+Tiny Boltonia asteroides, resemble miniature Shasta daisies.
+And within the iris family, the elegant flowers of ‘Immortality’ echo those of the smallish Japanese iris ‘White Swirl’ to dramatic effect.

 Silvery stachys provides soft contrast in a white garden in Maryland

-White flowers, when they fade, can turn into a less attractive form of brown.
-I deadhead my white flowers regularly to keep them looking their best.
-Once groups of perennials have stopped flowering, I cut them to the ground (unless their foliage remains attractive) and fill in with white-flowering annuals like snapdragons, sweet alyssum, nicotiana alata, verbena, angelonia and white pompom dahlias.
+White flowers, when they fade, turn brown rapidly.
+I deadhead all my flowers regularly to maximize blooms.
+Once a species stops flowering, however, I cut it to the ground and fill in with white-flowering annuals.
+These include snapdragons, sweet alyssum, nicotiana, angelonia and white pompom dahlias.

 Here are some of my favorite shrubs and perennials for creating a white garden.